wajahat-dev/Snippet-Saver/README.md

 - Script injection is not allowed on some special pages (chrome:// pages, the Web Store, certain extension pages), so saving selections there will fail.
 This is a browser restriction, not a bug in the extension.
 - The extension stores data locally only.
 There is no authentication or remote sync.
 Do not store sensitive personal data in the extension if you are concerned about local access.
-- Icons in `icons/` are placeholders (empty files).
-Please replace them with properly sized PNGs for better UX.

 ---